 Layers are the key while dressing for the Manaslu Circuit trail.
 Probably you’ll begin your day with a light t-shirt.
 Around the late morning, it’ll be sunny.
 At this point, you can change into short sleeves or shorts.
 Again the temperatures start to get down in the later afternoon and reach the low after sundown.

-During the autumn season, while trekking below 3,500m at daytime you’ll be comfortable in a t-shirt and light sweater.
+During the autumn season, while trekking below 3,500 meter at daytime you’ll be comfortable in a t-shirt and light sweater.
 Above 4,000 m you might require fleece jacket.
 During the winter season, nighttime temperatures decrease significantly, the down jacket and sleeping bag are essential to keep you warm.

 If you’re planning to come during monsoon season, know that the season requires insect repellent, sunscreen, and sunglasses.
 Besides, you must bring waterproof clothing as rainfall can fall at any time of the year.
 For the rainy season, you can use a rain jacket or rain poncho as an outer shell.